-The Hill of Uisneach, the Centre of Ireland
+The Hill of Uisneach, the Centre of Ireland.

-There is a large stone set up on the side of the Hill of Uisneach, which is known, according to tradition as The Stone of Divisions, Aill an Mireann in Irish.
+There is a large stone set up on the side of the Hill of Uisneach, which is known, according to tradition as The Stone of Divisions, Aill na Mireann in Irish.
 The more common name for this large craggy lump of limestone is The Catstone, as some have seen a squatting cat in its form.
 The Catstone is said to be placed exactly at the centre of Ireland, and the division and boundry lines of the four provinces are said to meet here at the stone.